 / (forward slash) to invoke search from any console.

-This icon will be badged with the number of currently assigned incomplete notifications.
+This icon is badged with the number of currently assigned incomplete notifications.

 Out-of-the-box AEM comes pre-loaded with administrative tasks assigned to the administrator user group.
 See Your Inbox - Out-of-the-Box Administrative Tasks for details.

-Situated in the middle of the rail, and always showing the description of the currently selected item, the breadcrumbs allow you to navigate within a specific console.
+Appears in the middle of the rail, and always showing the description of the currently selected item, the breadcrumbs let you navigate within a specific console.
 In the Sites console, you can navigate through the levels of your website.

-Simply click on the breadcrumb text to display a drop-down listing the levels of the hierarchy of the currently selected item.
-Click on an entry to jump to that location.
+Clicking the breadcrumb text opens a drop-down that lists the levels of the hierarchy of the currently selected item.
+To jump to that location, click an entry.

 Analytics time period selection

 This is available in list view only.
-See list view for more information.
+For more information, see the list view.